Click on an item in the list and see the individual page for that item

 STEP 1 In Webflow, create a page and select an Element (like a Div) that you would like to have your API endpoint results listed into.
 So, in this example, we’ll create a Grid that the restaurant cards will live in.

 STEP 3 Inside the Cards-Container Grid, we’ll create another Div and add a class to it called Sample Card.
+You’ll also want to add the IDsamplestyle to it.
 This will be the example card that we’ll use to load the API endpoint results into.

 STEP 4 In the Sample CardDiv, add an Image, Heading (H3) and Paragraph element (P).
 You can style it the way you want.